justindurocher/Video-Game-Search-App/README.md

 ## Description

 This app can be used to search the [RAWG](https://rawg.io/) API for video games, and searches the [News API](https://newsapi.org/) for related information via the title of the game.
+The live version of this app is hosted by GitHub Pages at [justindurocher.github.io/Video-Game-Search-App](https://justindurocher.github.io/Video-Game-Search-App/).

 ## Installation